burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ----

-# What is Impossible Even in C/C++
+# What is Impossible Even in C and in C++

 * *Address individual bits*.
 Few machines can directly address an individual bit.
-Even if the device allows it, it is out of the scope of C/C++, to be honest.
+Even if the device allows it, it is out of the scope of C and C++, to be honest.
 Of course, you can operate on bits, but not directly.

 * *Define your operators syntactically with their syntax.* B.Stroustroup, in his [Technique FAQ](https://www.stroustrup.com/bs_faq2.html) ([8]), said that the possibility had been considered several times, but each time they decided that the likely problems outweighed the potential benefits.